dacoder123456m/wusco-browserext/README.md

 chrome://flags#scheduler-configuration

-next to scheduler configuration choose Enables Hyper-Threading on relevant CPU's and next time you boot up the browser it will be faster at playing browser games and browsing but thats not it so goto:
+next to scheduler configuration choose Enables Hyper-Threading on relevant CPU's ok here is the rest so goto:

 chrome://flags/#ignore-gpu-blocklist